 This is strong evidence that Bonnie’s blood test was still rising when she drove.
 Her BAC was likely below .08% when she was pulled over.
 Unless there is evidence that Bonnie’s driving was actually impaired, she should not be convicted of DUI.15

-Often, a DUI defense expert’s conclusions can be presented to the prosecution before trial.
+As discussed earlier, a DUI defense expert’s conclusions can be presented to the prosecution before trial.
 Sometimes this will get the charges thrown out.
 Or, at the very least, an experienced DUI defense lawyer can negotiate a plea bargain to a lesser charge.

 Even if the case goes to trial, the expert’s testimony about rising BAC might:

-- Discredit the prosecution’s expert witness, and
+- Discredit the prosecution’s expert witness and

 Additional Reading